 I have also co-authored several best selling print guidebooks for amateur astronomers, including, with Terence Dickinson, The Backyard Astronomer’s Guide, reprinted and revised in 2010 (Firefly Books).

 I also authored several children’s book on space, notably Insiders: Space and Mission to the Moon, both for Simon and Schuster.
-A new children’s book about Stars was published in 2011.
+A children’s book about Stars was published in 2011.

 I also contributed sections to National Geographic’s Backyard Guide to the Night Sky.